tv2/casparcg-cliptool/README.md

 ### CasparCG Settings

 In Cliptool there are a few settings related to CasparCG, which can be updated from the settings page.
-These mainly revolves around where to send requests to CasparCG, and some playout options.
+These mainly revolves around where to send/receive requests to/from CasparCG, and some playout options.

 <img src="docs/images/casparcg-settings.png">

 #### Ip Address

-This fields defines where Cliptool will attempt to send its request meant for CasparCG.
+This fields defines where Cliptool will attempt to communicate with CasparCG.
-If the [Installation Guide](#installing-cliptool) further down has been followed, then this should remain as shown on the image.
+If the [Installation Guide](#installing-cliptool) further down has been followed, then this should remain as shown on the image above.

 #### Amcp Port

 The port on which Cliptool will send Amcp request to CasparCG.
+Should match the port number defined in the CasparCG configuration file, under the `controllers` section.

 #### Osc Port

 The port on which Cliptool will receive Osc message from CasparCG.
+Should match the port number defined in the CasparCG configuration file, under the `osc` section.

 #### Default Layer